srivihaan250-creator/X-AI-V1-Kryptonite/README.md

 Have fun running the Project.
 ## NOTE FOR USAGE OF APP AND SCRIPT
-DO NOT EDIT THE CODE IN PYCHARM, IT HAS BEEN TAILORED FOR EVERY USER'S PC AND In the bottom left corner of the UI app interface, there will be a dropdown that gives the option generaton modes, Quick uses SDXL Turbo, fast, completes generation in 12 steps but is alittle bit low on quality.
+DO NOT EDIT THE CODE IN PYCHARM, IT HAS BEEN TAILORED FOR EVERY USER'S PC AND In the bottom left corner of the UI app interface, there will be a dropdown that gives the option generaton modes, Quick is fast, completes generation in 12 steps but is alittle bit low on quality.
-Normal uses SD 3.5, that generates images in 25 steps, slower, but higher in quality than quick mode.
+Normal is 'the optimized,normal mode'that generates images in 25 steps, slower, but higher in quality than quick mode.
-High quality uses flux 2.0, this is is the golden standard for image generation, it is optimize for 9+ GB RAM and it is the slowest but it gives the highest quality image generation reaching world industrial standards
+High quality is the golden standard for image generation,using 50 steps it is optimize for 9+ GB RAM and it is the slowest but it gives the highest quality image generation reaching world industrial standards